Integrate Egnyte with Zero Trust Network Access

 1. Finalize the configuration in the Portnox tab.

-2. Scroll all the way down to the end of the page, and then click on the Save button.
+2. Scroll all the way down to the end of the page, and then click on the Save and Close button.

 2. Finalize the configuration in the Egnyte tab.